 Becoming a new homeowner can be one of the most pivotal times of your life.
-However, while you're soaking in all the magic of your new home, don't forget about all the responsibilities of learning about your homes natural gas lines.
-We don't mean to ruin the exciting moments, but it's the responsible thing to do as a new homeowner.
-That being said, here are 6 things that all homeowners should know about their own natural gas lines.
+However, while you're soaking in all the magic of your new home, don't forget about your homes natural gas lines for your own safety.
+Here are 6 things that all homeowners should know about their own natural gas lines:

-First and foremost, you have to know where your gas lines are.
-Before that, however, you need to be able to identify what they look like.
-In Canada, the most common materials residential gas line piping is made of are steel, black iron, or HDPE (high-density polyethylene), and copper.
+First and foremost, you need to be able to identify and know where your gas lines are.
+In Canada, the most common materials residential gas line piping are steel, black iron, HDPE (high-density polyethylene), and copper.

-The second most used part of the gas line by a homeowner is the pilot light of your furnace or gas fire place.
+The second most used part of the gas line by a homeowner is the pilot light of your furnace or gas fireplace.
 If you don't know, the pilot light is a small flame kept alive by a small amount of gas that lets you use your appliance on a whim, instead of having to relight your gas appliance every time.
-What you're looking for here is a burnt out pilot light.
-This is because a common cause of a burnt out pilot light is when the thermocouple detects an irregularity in the gas output, which could mean a leak.
-However, sometimes you may just need a new thermocouple.
+What you're looking for here is a burnt-out pilot light.
+A common cause of a burnt-out pilot light is when the thermocouple detects an irregularity in the gas output, which could mean a gas leak or just a faulty thermocouple.

 3. Know how to do a visual inspection and when connections aren't looking too good

-Hopefully you won't have to worry about this until 20 years after you purchase your house, but it can't hurt to learn to identify a worn down gas line.
-That being said, as time goes on, you should do visual inspections more frequently.
+Hopefully you won't have to worry about this until after your home is 20 years old, but it can't hurt to know how to identify a worn down gas line.
+As time goes on, we recommend do a visual inspections annually.
 So, how do you do it?

 The main signs of a bad gas line that you want to be looking for are corrosion on the gas line, majorly exposed connections, and dead vegetation.
 First, if you see any cracks or corrosion on your gas line, that's a clear sign that you need to call a professional to get it fixed.
 Corrosion typically happens near the joints or connections in your gas line, especially at the joints between your gas line and your gas appliance.